hermit-os/runh/README.md

 ## Funding

-The development of this project was partially funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957246 - IoT-NGIN.
+The development of this project was partially funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957246 - _IoT-NGIN_ and the European Union's Horizon Europe research and innovation programme under grant agreement No. 101070118 - _NEMO_.